-What is BPMN?
 BPMN is a modelling notation designed specifically for modelling business processes.
-It was originally conceived by a consortium of tools vendors (BPMI) but now it is a public standard owned and maintained by the Object Management Group (OMG), which also administers the UML standard.
+It was originally conceived by a consortium of workflow tools vendors (BPMI) but now it is a public standard owned and maintained by the Object Management Group (OMG), which also administers the UML standard.

-Delegates who have an interest in Process Modelling for whatever reason would benefit from attending this business process modeling notation training course.
+Delegates who have an interest in process modelling for whatever reason would benefit from attending this BPMN modelling course.
 This includes:

 - Business and Process Analysts